 Q How and when did The Emperor’s Bridge Campaign get started?

 A In August 2013, San Francisco writer John Lumea published a Change.org petition to name the Bay Bridge as a whole for Emperor Norton.
-The petition has been covered by SFist, the San Francisco Chronicle, San Francisco Bay Guardian, the Los Angeles Times, KQED and Laughing Squid, (among many others), and now has 5,400 signatures.
+The petition has been covered by SFist, the San Francisco Chronicle, San Francisco Bay Guardian, the Los Angeles Times, KQED and Laughing Squid, (among many others), and now has more than 5,400 signatures.

 To capitalize on this energy and interest — and to carry forward the petition’s call — The Emperor’s Bridge Campaign launched in late September 2013.